nils-n/meetings-reminder-system/TESTING.md

 ## Automated Testing

 This project has been implemented using a `test-driven` approach, where each bit of functionality was added incrementally using a `red-green-refactor` cycle.
-- One of the advantages of this approach that code changes at a later timepoint that negatively affect other parts of the codebase are flagged directly while implementing these changes
+- One of the advantages of this approach was that code changes that negatively affected other parts of the codebase were flagged immediatley while implementing these changes.
+It was also much easier to refactor methods and classes since functionality could continously be tested by keeping the test output in `green`.
-- While it may slightly increase the time to develop the tests in parallel to the function, ultimately it saves time by reducing the time needed for finding bugs.
+- While it may slightly increase the time to develop the tests in parallel to the function, ultimately it saved time by reducing the time needed for finding bugs.
+It also greatly increased confidence that the code was doing exactly as intended.
 - On the first approach, also the I/O access to the google sheets was included during the Unit Tests.
 This has turned out to a wrong approach and lead to Google flagging `bot-like` activity on the google sheets when running `pytest`.
 A description of this (wrong) approach is left in an appendix Markdown file :  [Lesson learned for Automated Testing APIs.MD](APPENDIX.md)
 - As a consequence, it was focussed on testing the correct functioning of each class and method used in this project.
-The only excepion were methods for I/O to the Google sheets, which were only tested during Manual testing.
+The only excepion were methods for direct I/O to the Google sheets, which were only tested during Manual testing.

 ### Results of Automated Testing with Pytest